kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      wrap-search [on | off]
              If this option is set, searches will wrap around the end of the pane contents.
 The default is on.

-     xterm-keys [on | off]
-             If this option is set, tmux will generate xterm(1) -style function key sequences; these have a number included to indicate modifiers such as Shift, Alt or Ctrl.

      Available pane options are:

      allow-rename [on | off]